 Visual Documentation of Shinjuku Tachinbo Areas

-Workers in this area have been documented requesting approximately 20,000 yen plus hotel charges.
 This location tends to see younger workers compared to other areas in Kabukicho.

 Documented Location: APA Hotel Kabukicho Area